-Rodney’s Bait ‘n’ Tackle
+Rodney’s Bait ‘N’ Tackle

 Rodney’s is everyone’s favourite fishing-themed bar and they host acoustic entertainment most nights of the week.
 The bar at this quirky nautical venue is a 30-foot long fishing boat and there’s historic fishing curios adorning the walls.
 It’s the perfect haven for drunken sailors to sing sea shanties.

 Mojos is the all you can eat equivalent of live music venues with bands playing throughout the week.
 Mojos hosts a wide variety of music genres from obvious to obscure and friendly to furious.
-The open mic night on Mondays is a good way to kick off the week by soaking up some tunes from undiscovered talent in the dark and dingy bar.

 The Ellington Jazz Club